Whistler Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in British Columbia, Canada

 Understanding Airbnb License Requirements & STR Laws in Whistler (2025)

-Yes, Whistler, British Columbia, Canada enforces high STR regulations.
-Obtaining a license and ensuring compliance is almost certainly required according to current 2025 STR laws.
+While Whistler, British Columbia, Canada currently shows low STR regulations, specific Airbnb license requirements might still exist or change.
 Always verify the latest short term rental regulations and Airbnb license requirements directly with local government authorities for Whistler to ensure full compliance before hosting.

 Top Performing Airbnb Properties in Whistler (2025)